igor-kuzmanovic/race-manager-.net-csharp/README.md

 # Race Manager
-A Race Manager project consisting of a client (WPF - MVVM) and a server (WCF, Entity Framework)
+A simple Race Manager project consisting of a client (WPF - MVVM) and a server (WCF, Entity Framework)

 # Bugs, Known Issues and Unimplemented Features
 * Race search needs to be implemented